thamarnan/autohotkey/FICIHP/readme.md

-# Reprogrammed FICIHP FICIHP Multifunctional Keyboard K2
+# Reprogrammed FICIHP Multifunctional Keyboard K2

 Program FICIHP to be like poker 3 60% keyboards